What are Chrome flags?

 Chrome settings and Chrome flags serve different purposes.

-Chrome flags enable the user to activate or deactivate experimental features, whereas the controls available from the chrome://settings page allow the user to customize their experience for features that are available by default.
+Chrome flags enable the user to activate or deactivate experimental features, whereas the selections in chrome://settings allow the user to customize their experience for default features.

 What about origin trials?

-Origin trials are a way for developers to test a new or experimental web platform feature at scale, and give feedback to the web standards community before the feature is made available to all users.
+Origin trials are a way for developers to test a new or experimental web platform feature at scale.
+Developers can give feedback to the web standards community before the feature could be made available to all users.

 Find out more